avalon-lang/docs/source/algorithms/deutsch.rst

 our objective to construct the oracles, you are not supposed to peek into them anyway.
 So we are going to focus on the algorithm itself.

+To get started, we need to transform the way the classical oracle is called into a flow the quantum algorithm can work with.
+We can't use the flow in :numref:`classical_solution` because it is not reversible.
+So we need to build an equivalent flow that has the same effect but runnable on a quantum computer.